Stem Cell Technology

 e) M199 or CMRL 1066 medium is used and changed frequently.

-f) The techniques of histology, autoradiography, and immunochemistry are used to study the organ cultures.
+f) Techniques such as histology, autoradiography, and immunochemistry are used to study the cultures.

-The organ cultures can be used to study the behavior of an integrated tissue in the laboratory.
-It provides an opportunity to understand the biochemical and molecular functions of an organ/tissue.
+Organ cultures allow the study of integrated tissue behavior in the laboratory and help in understanding the biochemical and molecular functions of an organ/tissue.

-It is a difficult and expensive technique.
-The variations are high with low reproducibility.
-For each experiment, a new or fresh organ is needed as organ cultures are not propagated.
+It is a difficult and expensive technique with high variation and low reproducibility.
+Each experiment requires a new or fresh organ, as organ cultures are not propagated.

 These cultures are used to develop certain tissues or tissue models for example skin equivalents have been created by culturing dermis, epidermis and intervening layer of collagen simultaneously.
 Similarly models have been developed for prostrate, breast etc. Organotypic culture involves the combination of cells in a specific ratio to create a component of an organ.